Landing at Kip's Bay: Landing

 Admiral Howe sent a noisy demonstration of Royal Navy ships up the Hudson River early on the morning of September 15, but Washington and his aides determined that it was a diversion and maintained their forces at the north end of the island.
 Five hundred Connecticut militia under the command of Colonel William Douglas had erected a crude breastwork on the American line at Kip's Bay, but many of these farmers and shopkeepers were inexperienced and had no muskets.
 They carried instead homemade pikes constructed of scythe blades attached to poles.
 After having been awake all night, and having had little or nothing to eat in the previous twenty-four hours, at dawn they looked over their meager redoubt to see five British warships in the East River near their position.
 As the militia at Kip's Bay lay in their ditches, the British ships, anchored 200 yd offshore, also lay quiet.
 The day was oppressively hot.
-At about 10 am, General Sir Henry Clinton, to whom Howe had given the task of making the landing, ordered the crossing to begin.
-A first wave of more than eighty flatboats carried 4,000 British and Hessian soldiers, standing shoulder to shoulder, left Newtown Cove and entered the waters of the East River, heading towards Kip's Bay.
+At about 10 a.m.
+General Sir Henry Clinton, to whom Howe had given the task of making the landing, ordered the crossing to begin.
+A first wave of more than eighty flatboats carried 4,000 British and Hessian soldiers, standing shoulder to shoulder, left Newtown Cove on Long Island and entered the waters of the East River, heading towards Kip's Bay on Manhattan Island.

-Around eleven, the five warships began a salvo of broadside fire that flattened the flimsy American breastworks and panicked the Connecticut militia.
+Around eleven a.m. the five warships began a salvo of broadside fire that flattened the flimsy American breastworks and panicked the Connecticut militia.
 "So terrible and so incessant a roar of guns few even in the army and navy had ever heard before," wrote Ambrose Serle, private secretary to Lord Howe.
 Nearly eighty guns fired at the shore for a full hour.
 The Americans were half buried under dirt and sand, and were unable to return fire due to the smoke and dust.
 After the guns ceased, the British flatboats appeared out of the smoke and headed for shore.
 By then the Americans were in a panicked retreat, and the British began their amphibious landing.